40+ Common Latin Phrases Used in English (That You Should Know)

 Latin may be a “dead” language, but Latin phrases are still used all the time in modern English.
 How many of these common expressions do you know?

 Some Latin expressions slip into English unobtrusively, while others – like mutatis mutandis and cum laude – look a little more foreign.
-In this post, I will introduce you to over forty Latin phrases that you really should know.
+In this post, I will introduce you to over fifty popular Latin phrases that you really should know.

 If you don’t, no shame.
 It’s a chance to learn something new!